Super-Protocol/docs/docs/fundamentals/orders.md

 Depending on the solution, there are two typical usage scenarios:

 - One-off order performs a specific computation and produce a result.
 For example, using an AI model to run an inference on a batch of data or fine-tuning an AI model.
-- Long-term order runs an app, such as [Super Chat](/developers/offers/superchat/), an [oracle](/developers/deployment_guides/blockchain), or an LLM with a web-interface deployed using the [tunnels](/fundamentals/tunnels).
+- Long-term order runs an app, such as an LLM with a web-interface deployed using [confidential tunnels](/fundamentals/tunnels).
 It keeps running as long as the order has money on the balance.

 ## Lease, deposit, and balance